Great Zimbabwe: Early excavations and possible non-African origins

 Carl Peters collected a ceramic ushabti in 1905.
 Flinders Petrie examined it and identified a cartouche on its chest as belonging to the 18th Dynasty Egyptian Pharaoh Thutmose III and suggested that it was a statuette of the king and cited it as proof of commercial ties between rulers in the area and the ancient Egyptians during the New Kingdom (c.
 1550–1077 BC), if not a relic of an old Egyptian station near the local gold mines.
 Johann Heinrich Schäfer later appraised the statuette, and argued that it belonged to a well-known group of forgeries.
 After having received the ushabti, Felix von Luschan suggested that it was of more recent origin than the New Kingdom.
 He asserted that the figurine instead appeared to date to the subsequent Ptolemaic era (c.
 323–30 BC), when Alexandria-based Greek merchants would export Egyptian antiquities and pseudo-antiquities to southern Africa.

-J. Theodore Bent undertook a season at Zimbabwe with Cecil Rhodes's patronage and funding from the Royal Geographical Society and the British Association for the Advancement of Science.
+J. Theodore Bent, with his wife Mabel, undertook a season at Zimbabwe with Cecil Rhodes's patronage and funding from the Royal Geographical Society and the British Association for the Advancement of Science.
 This, and other excavations undertaken for Rhodes, resulted in a book publication that introduced the ruins to English readers.
-Bent had no formal archaeological training, but had travelled very widely in Arabia, Greece and Asia Minor.
-He was aided by the expert cartographer and surveyor Robert M. W. Swan (1858–1904), who also visited and surveyed a host of related stone ruins nearby.
+Bent had no formal archaeological training, but by 1891 he had travelled widely in Greece and Asia Minor and had excavated (1889) the Mounds of A'ali, Bahrain.
+This lack of training likely contributed to his decision to recklessly dig in the conical tower of the Great Enclosure, which would subsequently ruin the stratigraphy of the environment.
+This in turn made it impossible for any archaeologist who came after him to determine the tower's age.
+Several artefacts were lost during this visit as well, this time being discarded as insignificant.
+Bent was aided by the expert cartographer and surveyor Robert M. W. Swan (1858–1904), who also visited and surveyed a host of related stone ruins nearby.
 Bent stated in the first edition of his book The Ruined Cities of Mashonaland (1892) that the ruins revealed either the Phoenicians or the Arabs as builders, and he favoured the possibility of great antiquity for the fortress.
-By the third edition of his book (1902) he was more specific, with his primary theory being "a Semitic race and of Arabian origin" of "strongly commercial" traders living within a client African city.
+In the Preface to his second edition (1893) he was more specific, with his primary theory being "a Semitic race and of Arabian origin" of "strongly commercial" traders living within a client African city.

 Exterior wall of the Great Enclosure.
 Picture taken by David Randall-MacIver in 1906.